ynoorstani/Hack-Reactor-Admissions-Document/README.md

 Functions break a program into logical chunks and implement a piece of functionality.
 First we start off with declaring a function with the keyword function.
 The implementation of a function is in a block, anything inside this block will be executed when the function is called.
-Invoking functions is like calling the function, when you invoke a function you ask the function to perform specifics tasks that the function is designed to carry out.
+Invoking functions is like calling the function, when you invoke a function you ask the function to perform specific tasks that the function is designed to carry out.

 ###Passing functions as arguments to other functions